Skip to main content

 Size: SmallCoat Length: Short HairCompare

 Small but full of energy: the Patterdale Terrier is a true powerhouse on four paws.
 This brave and intelligent dog was originally bred for hunting and shows its strong character as a family companion.
+Are you ready for a loyal companion with serious temperament and a strong drive to work?

 Last updated: